aldonunez/FinFan/README.md

 ### Who do I talk to? ###

-Repo owner: Aldo Nunez
+This software is written by Aldo Nunez (aldonunez1@gmail.com).

-If you would like to reach out to me, then please look me up at romhacking.net.
+Feel free to reach out to me, if you'd like to learn more about the project.